Surgical anatomy of the thyroid gland

 Emil Theodor Kocher and Theodor Billroth pioneered the surgical management of thyroid disease in the late 1800s.
 Their surgical techniques, knowledge of thyroid physiology, and antisepsis practices transitioned a life-threatening operation to one with acceptable morbidity.
 Meticulous technique, combined with an understanding of thyroid embryology and anatomy, is the foundation of the surgical management today.
 A thorough understanding of thyroid anatomy is central to the performance of safe thyroid surgery .

 Thyroid anatomy is discussed here.
 The indications for thyroidectomy and surgical techniques are discussed elsewhere.
-(See "Surgical management of hyperthyroidism" and "Differentiated thyroid cancer: Surgical treatment" and "Initial and reoperative thyroidectomy".)
+(See "Surgical management of hyperthyroidism" and "Differentiated thyroid cancer: Surgical treatment" and "Initial thyroidectomy".)

 Thyroid hormones, thyroxine (T4), and 3,5,3'-triiodothyronine (T3), are critical determinants of brain and somatic development in infants and of metabolic activity in adults; they also affect the function of virtually every organ system.
 Thyroid hormone biosynthesis and secretion are maintained within narrow limits by a regulatory mechanism that is sensitive to small changes in circulating hormone concentrations.